magerton/ec2-for-R-and-julia/README.md

 - ~~Initialize package repo with `Pkg.init()` in julia~~
 - ~~Bulk install by updating `REQUIRE` in `~/.julia/v0.x/REQUIRE` and running `Pkg.resolve()`.
 You may need to run julia as `sudo` with elevated priveleges, but hopefully not.~~

-# Setting up GUI/ remote desktop (RDP) for remote machine via secure SSH tunnel
+## Set up RDP for Remote Desktop Over SSH (untested on Amazon Linux)

 - Remote Desktop
     + Install `xrdp` and `xcfe4` software as per <https://docs.microsoft.com/en-us/azure/virtual-machines/linux/use-remote-desktop>.
 We'll connect over SSH, so no need to open a special RDP port.